Maic-R/ML_for_physics/notes.md

 ## Dataset description

 Dataset contains jet data simulated considering pp interactions at the LHCb experiment.
-When there is a jet, what one does is look among the constituent track of the jet, to see if there are pairs/triplets (or combinations with a variable number) pf tracks that can be associated to a decay vertex.
+When there is a jet, what one does is look among the constituent track of the jet, to see if there are pairs/triplets (or combinations with a variable number) of tracks that can be associated to a decay vertex.
 Afterward, it is possible to select the jet depending on the properties of the secondary vertex.
 Most of the times there are multiple secondary vertices per jet, but with selection criteria it is possible to discard most of them.
 If more than one secondary vertex associated to a jet remains, the situation can be handled in several ways.

 The dataset contains three csv files: